probml/JSL/jsl/sent/README.md

-# Sequential Learning Gym
+# Sequential Learning

-We extend the [neural testbed](https://github.com/deepmind/neural_testbed) from Deepmind to handle online or continual supervised learning.
+We extend the [neural testbed](https://github.com/deepmind/neural_testbed) from DeepMind to handle online or continual supervised learning.
 Environments are implemented as custom OpenAI Gym environments.
 At the t'th step, the environment creates a data sample from p_t(X,Y); the agent updates its beliefs about the function, and makes a prediction on a test set; the environment then gives the agent a reward, and the process repeats.

 More precisely, the main code looks like this: